IowaDave/avr-dx/_posts/2024-05-21-serial-output-the-hardware-way.md

 **Table 1 - Set Up the USART for Asynchronous Transmission**

-The example program below borrows a macro and two function definitions from an example published by Microchip, Inc. on github.
+The example program below borrows a macro and two function definitions from an [example published on Github by Microchip, Inc](https://github.com/microchip-pic-avr-examples/avr128da48-usart-example).

 * The macro defines an inline function, ```USART_BAUD_RATE(BAUD_RATE)```, implementing the formula given in the datasheet for calculating the value to write into the BAUD rate hardware register.